 Subject to the provisions of this agreement, the Association recognizes the Board's rights and responsibilities as contained in the Board of Education of Charles County policies, rules, regulations, and procedures.
 The State Board of Education bylaws and declarative judgments, and the Annotated Code of Maryland (Education Article).
 Copies of the Education Article of Maryland, the Board of Education of Charles County policies, and the State Board Bylaws are available on their respective websites.

-The Board of Education shall engage in good faith negotiations with the EACC concerning all mandatory subjects of negotiations, including specifically salaries and wages.
+The Board of Education shall engage in good faith negotiations with the EACC concerning all mandatory subjects of negotiations, including specifically-salaries, wages, hours, working conditions, and other terms and conditions of employment.